SHandapangoda/SHandapangoda/README.md

 ###  ආයුබෝවන්! 👋

  🌱 I’m currently learning ...
-Advaced mathematics/AI/Machine Learning/Scientific Computing/Data Science.
+Advanced mathematics/AI/Machine Learning/Scientific Computing/Data Science.

-Currently working as a Data Analyst.
+Currently working as a Business Analyst.

-Engaged and completed Pali to English translator using Neural Machine Translation.
+Engaged and completed a Pali to English translator using Neural Machine Translation.

-Involved in YOLO image detection project with LLM integration of OpenAI chatmodel.
+Involved in YOLO image detection project with LLM integration of OpenAI chat model.

 Completed project for Figma design to HTML and CSS using supervised learning.

-Working on RAG based Systems, Elastic Search, Webscraping projects
+Working on RAG-based Systems, Elastic Search, and Webscraping projects

 <!--